Strongly entangled system-reservoir dynamics with multiphoton pulses beyond the two-excitation limit: Exciting the atom-photon bound state: Introduction

-A remarkable feature in w-QED systems is the formation of bound states in the continuum which can potentially be used for the storage of quantum information \cite{Lvovsky2009,Longo2010,Redchenko2014,Calajo2016,Hsu2016,Saglamyurek2018,Dinc2019,Facchi2019,Finsterholzl2020}.
+A remarkable feature in w-QED systems is the formation of atom-photon bound states.
+On the one hand, the interaction of the light field with quantum impurities in finite-bandwidth waveguides can result in bound states outside the continuum of propagating modes \cite{Longo2010,Calajo2016}.
+On the other hand, using for example time-delayed feedback, it is also possible to excite bound states inside the continuum which can potentially be used for the storage of quantum information \cite{Longhi2007,Lvovsky2009, Redchenko2014,Facchi2016,Hsu2016,Saglamyurek2018,Dinc2019,Facchi2019,Finsterholzl2020,Leonforte2020}.
 A paradigmatic setup in this regard is the two-level system (TLS) in front of a mirror where emission properties depend sensitively on the emitter-mirror separation.
-Here, a finite excitation of the emitter in the long-time limit is possible due to the formation of an atom-photon bound state.
-This bound state can be populated by letting an initially excited emitter decay where it holds that the smaller the separation, the higher the steady-state excitation of the emitter \cite{Tufarelli2013,Hoi2015a}.
-Another possibility to populate the bound state is via multi-photon pulses.
-In this case, the steady-state excitation depends non-monotonously on the emitter-mirror separation and for a fixed number of photons in the pulse, a certain minimum separation is required for the excitation scheme to work.
-Because of this non-monotonous behavior, studies with pulses containing variable numbers of photons are of interest for which an efficient description needs to be developed \cite{Calajo2019a}.
+Here, a finite excitation of the emitter in the long-time limit is possible due to the excitation of an atom-photon bound state.
+In this bound state, the excitation is distributed between the TLS (excitonic component) and the waveguide between the TLS and the mirror (photonic component).
+For small separations, the excitonic component dominates while for larger delays the photonic component becomes more important.
+There are two possibilities to populate the bound state: By letting an initially excited emitter decay or via multi-photon pulses.
+The first possibility is most efficient for small separations where a large overlap of the initial state of the system with the excitonic component of the bound state can be found and it holds that the smaller the separation, the higher the steady-state excitation of the emitter \cite{Tufarelli2013,Hoi2015a}.
+If the bound state is addressed via photon scattering, the steady-state excitation depends non-monotonously on the emitter-mirror separation.
+The effectiveness of this excitation scheme is determined by the overlap of the initial state of the system with the photonic component of the bound state.
+Thus, a certain minimum separation is crucial for it to work.
+Because of this non-monotonous behavior, studies with pulses of various shapes containing variable numbers of photons are of interest for which an efficient description needs to be developed \cite{Calajo2019a,Cotrufo2019,Trivedi2020}.